 Watch the movie trailer: Mothers Against Drunk Drivers, The Candy Lightner Story.

-You can purchase the movie here.
+You can watch the full movie here.

 And Giving Sorrow Words: How to Cope with Grief and Get on with Your Life, co-written by me.